Background pattern

 • Daunorubicin, doxorubicin, paclitaxel, or topotecan for cancer.

-• Duloxetine, for depression, urinary incontinence, or liver disease in diabetics.
+• Duloxetine for depression, urinary incontinence, or liver disease in diabetics.

-• Alosetron, for the treatment of severe diarrhea.
+• Alosetron for severe diarrhea.

-• Theophylline, for asthma.
+• Theophylline for asthma.

 • Tizanidine, a muscle relaxant.

-• Oral contraceptives (for example, ethinylestradiol and levonorgestrel).
+• Oral contraceptives (e.g., ethinylestradiol and levonorgestrel).

 • Rifampicin (used in the treatment of tuberculosis).